Stormwatch: Team Achilles: Assault Team

-Galena Golovin - Russian sniper, one of the more aggressive team members, is a perfectionist of few, often harsh words.
+Galena Golovin – Russian sniper, one of the more aggressive team members, is a perfectionist of few, often harsh words.
 Shares an 'interesting' relationship with her spotter, Pickney.

-Charles Cottsworth Pickney - Formerly of the British SAS, his military career stopped dead after he shot his CO in the head in front of the Queen.
+Charles Cottsworth Pickney – Formerly of the British SAS, his military career stopped dead after he shot his CO in the head in front of the Queen.
 It didn't seem to matter that his CO was possessed and attempting to assassinate the Queen, his upward mobility ceased and he ended up assigned to Team Achilles.
 Pickney is almost stereotypically British in demeanor.
 As spotter to Golovin, he and Golovin share an odd, often argumentative relationship with Golovin either commenting on Pickney's degrading vision or less-than satisfactory manhood.

-Ajeet Singh - A Sikh Indian, Ajeet Singh was one of the last "official" Stormwatch members to join the group.
+Ajeet Singh – A Sikh Indian, Ajeet Singh was one of the last "official" Stormwatch members to join the group.
 He was called into service following Citizen Soldier's attempt to overthrow the US government, and first saw action during the groups raid on Baron Chaos' castle.
 He was given the option of leaving the group following The Authority's take over of the United States, the idea being that he was so new The Authority would be unaware of his existence.
 He refused and remained with the group until the series cancellation.

-Frederick "Alias" Ngebe Braumholstein - Frederick is a post-human with shape-changing abilities, and is one of the few metahuman members of Team Achilles.
+Frederick "Alias" Ngebe Braumholstein – Frederick is a post-human with shape-changing abilities, and is one of the few powered members of Team Achilles.
 He was brought in following Santini's removal of Senator Sonny Terns, using his shapechanging powers to impersonate the Senator.
 In a rather ironic twist the Senator was a white conservative racist while Frederick is a liberal mixed-race South African.
 During his time impersonating the Senator he helped get through various liberal bills and financial aid for various African American organizations.
 During Citizen Soldier's attempted overthrow of the US government his true identity was revealed, forcing him to abandon his mission and join the Team Achilles field team for the first time.
 He was given the option of leaving the group follow The Authority's take over of the United States, it was thought that due to the covert nature of mission and the fact that he had never worked with the field team, that The Authority would be unaware of his existence.
 He refused and remained a member until the series cancellation.